Cruising between Banavie and Muirtown on the Caledonian canal in Scotland

 We begin to discover the rich and varied history of Scotland today, with an excursion of the Glencoe area, renowned for its beauty and one of the darkest days in Scottish history.
 Alternatively, take a birds-eye view from the cable car leading up to the summit of Aonach Mor mountain.
 Time permitting, we can explore the 13th-century ruins of Old Inverlochy Castle before we begin cruising across the beautiful Loch Lochy to our evening mooring in Laggan.

 Cameras at the ready today, as we pass through some of the finest scenery of Scotland.
-We will see a variety of stunning castles including Eilean Donan overlooking 3 sea lochs, which has featured in movies such as "Highlander" and James Bond's "The World is not Enough".
+We will see a variety of stunning castles including Eilean Donan overlooking 3 sea lochs, which have featured in movies such as "Highlander" and James Bond's "The World is not Enough".

 The cruise in the afternoon will take us across the very scenic Loch Oich.
 You may like to walk along by the Spirit of Scotland, on toward our next mooring at Kytra.
 Dinner aboard.